Kawai ES8 Review

 This is where the ES8 has taken a highly focused route which you will either love or hate.
 Kawai has focused on creating a small set of the sounds that are of the highest quality than providing you with hundreds of mediocre sounds.
 This highly focused nature of the portable piano makes it ideal for the pianists who just want a few more sounds but in the hands of a keyboardist will feel highly underpowered.
 There are only 34 sound samples available on-board which range from acoustic piano sounds to various jazz instruments.
 There is no denying that these sounds are of the highest quality but the options for different instruments are a bit too much on the lower side.
 That brings us to the kind of audience that this portable piano is targeted towards.

 This isn’t a device that tries to be the jack of all trades.
 It is a portable piano of the purest form and if you are looking to use it for anything more than playing piano pieces or maybe a string section then you will be disappointed.
 It is one of those devices that does a few things but does it really well.
 It isn’t meant for arranging music or to do one-man band sort of things.
 It is purely a piano player’s instrument which can be a bit of an oversight considering the sound-processing capabilities of this instrument.
-Now that we have explained exactly what this instrument does let us take a look at the actual sounds that you get.
+Now that we have explained exactly what this instrument does let us take a look at the actual sounds that you are getting.

 The piano sounds are one of the most authentic we have come across especially at this price range.
 They are realistic and of extremely high quality and that combined with the triple sensor technology and the Responsive Hammer III technology make this portable piano come alive like it is nobody’s business.
 We get that sound has a very subjective nature and what might appeal to one person might not be satisfactory to another.
 Instead of trying to judge whether you will love the sounds produced by this portable piano, we will look at it from an objective point of view and compare the sounds to the actual instruments this portable piano is trying to replicate and it has done a really good job with regards to that.